github-anis-snoussi/gpt53/README.md

 A complete system for chatting with Large Language Models (LLMs) through DNS TXT record queries.
 Includes a TypeScript DNS server and Python client for secure, authenticated AI conversations.

+Designed for restricted network environments where only DNS queries are permitted (like unpaid planes WiFi 😉), enabling access to models like OpenAI o1, GPT-4, Claude, and others.
+This DNS-based communication can be extended to other applications like chat rooms, file transfer, or any data exchange over DNS infrastructure.

 ## Demo

 https://github.com/user-attachments/assets/87f0c881-e5ca-42de-be52-ff0bb871c6cd